ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

   * **“Just load these records”** - Moves the records to the “personal” bulkloader where your administrator can approve them like any other single data entry.
   * **“Cleanup”** – If you have last minute data that needs to be added or changed.
 Once you do that, go back and choose one of the two other choices.
 For practical purposes, choose “Just load these records”.
 * You will be brought to a new page that says, “Your records have been checked and are now in the table bulkloader and flagged as loaded=’BULKOADED RECORD’.
 A data administrator can un-flag and load them.”
 After that it will say in blue “please delete from the staging table”, click that then click “yep, delete away” and you are all set.
-* Your data should now be in the bulkloader awaiting approval.
+* Your data is now in the Bulkloading Table awaiting approval in Step 2.

  ***IMPORTANT: DELETE YOUR DATA FROM THE STAGING TABLE***

-# Step 2: Bulkloading Table
+## Step 2: Bulkloading Table

  Once you have successfully pushed your data to the Bulkloading Table, proceed to [Browse and Edit page](https://arctos.database.museum/Bulkloader/browseBulk.cfm) where you can filter for your latest uploaded records.
-The status will tell you if further edits are required before loading, or if blank, you can set to ```autoload``` for record creation.
+The status column will tell you if further edits are required before loading, or if blank, you can set to ```autoload``` for record creation.
+If there are errors, you can correct records in the in this Bulkloading Table prior to autoloading.

- Note: Access to this table is different than Step 1.
+ Note: Permission to access this table is different than Step 1.

 <!--